Today was a good day. I got in a great state of flow and got nine solid hours of work done on the computer, plus a meeting and some exercise.

 I value slow but high impact work, to focus on results for clients vs just doing billable hours because that’s what the contract says, to travel slow, to take a random Wednesday off, to meditate, to work from a cafe in the mountains, or the beach on a nice sunny day, to visit friends in countries far away when I want, to book flights with 3 days notice, to fly business sometimes just because “I can”.

 I realised money didn’t matter as much as I thought it did before.
 And it only really mattered before because I had personal debts from when I was young and didn’t understand personal finance back then.
 However, I do enjoy identifying opportunities to generate significant value for others, and hence money for my business.
+Additionally, I’ve been exploring how to move your IRA to gold penalty free, which aligns with my financial goals.
+If you’re wondering if is West Coast Coins legit?
+You can check out these helpful resources to gain more knowledge about it.
+If you want to compare companies like Goldco vs Augusta Precious Metals for your future financial decisions, this aligns seamlessly with my financial goals.

 The reality is that my list of values eliminates me from so many paths: